nirmalk-pieq/Employee-Attendance-api/README.md

 - DAO Layer has only the CRUD operations.

+# Work Flow

+- First, the client sends an HTTP request, which is received and processed by the Jetty web server.

+- Jetty forwards the request to Jersey , which handles the routing to the resource class based on the URL endpoint.

+- The resource method (endpoint) calls the service layer, where business logic and validation are performed.

+- If validation passes, the service layer interacts with the DAO (Data Access Object) layer to perform the necessary CRUD operation on the database.

+- Once the DAO completes the operation, the result is returned back through the service layer to the resource method.

+- Jackson (a JSON processor) is used to convert the Java object returned from the resource into a JSON response.

+- Finally, the JSON response is sent back to the client.

 ## API Endpoints:

 - `/employees` - This "GET" method endpoint return list of employee in the Database.